Arosian-Stagg/TF2-Binds/README.md

 Q = secondary actions like wrap assasin and shortstop push.

-shift(used for bonk atomic punch) = toggles bind to hold out the bonk even after you drink it as soon as it refills it will instantly drink it.(W.I.P)
 _____________________________

 SOLDIER: Simple rocket jump script for lazy people and quick conch with hold down.